deep9893/Clustring-Algorithms/README.md

-# Clustring-Algorithms
+# Clustering-Algorithms
-its a unsupervised machine learning where data is dividing into a clusters.
+its a unsupervised machine learning where data is dividing into a clusters or groups.